 What are the world’s favorite words?
 It’s a great question because there’s no one way to answer it.
 Everyone can – and does – have an opinion.
 If we turn to great authors for inspiration, J.R.R.
 Tolkien and Edgar Allen Poe both claimed cellar door as the most beautiful word combination in the English language.
 Shakespeare was particularly sweet on “sweet”, while Joseph Conrad was obsessed with impenetrable.
+But favorite words and most beautiful words aren’t necessarily the same thing.

 Here are the five most popular videos: